jb753/turbigen/src/turbigen2/ARCHITECTURE.md

 ## Blades

-A `BladeDesign` describes one row; designing it against a row of the mean line and a row of the annulus produces a `Blade`.
+A `BladeDesign` describes one row; designing it against a row of the mean line and a row of the annulus produces a `Row`, holding the `Blade` it is a row of.

 ```python
 class BladeDesign(Node):